JohnLCaron/rlauxe/docs/Developer.md

 * undervote Pct = totalVotes / (ncards * voteFor)
-  maybe ok for Plurality with nwinners > 1 but for IRV seems misleading. perhaps IRV should mean "didnt vote in the contest"?
+  maybe ok for Plurality with nwinners > 1 but for IRV seems misleading. perhaps IRV undervote should mean "didnt vote in the contest"?